 The only financial goal more important than saving and investing is saving and paying off bad debts.
 Bad debts are a particular kind of debt.
 They’re debts carrying a very high-interest rate, like 15-18% interest and over, often found on your credit cards.
 Get rid of those debts and instead you could be making 18% as an investor.

 There is also good debt.
 This is the kind of debt you incur when you’re investing in something when it’s about an asset that will produce a great return.
-For example, if you were to borrow money to put into a house, that might be really good debt.
+For example, if you were to borrow money to put into a house, that might be considered as good debt.
 Because you might get a good return on investment.
 Also, investing in a college education, investing in high school education is fabulously good debt.
-So, debt for education that’s going to benefit you by making you more is good debt.
+So, debt for an education that’s going to benefit you by making you more is good debt.
 Bad debt, when you charge stuff to impress people you don’t know who don’t care about you anyway, that is the worst kind of debt in the world.

 Start the year off right by getting a handle on what your credit score is and the factors that affect it.
 If your credit score ends up being lower than you’d like it to be, then take some steps to improve it.
 Pay off debt and keep the balances on your credit cards low will work pretty well to get a better credit score.

 It’s also important to avoid things that will knock your credit score.
 For example, when you apply for a vehicle loan, credit reporters could knock your credit score.
 So be careful when you do a credit check when you want to buy something.
 Make sure that they aren’t going to do it in such a way that it’s going to hurt your credit score payday loans online.